 - Most of your workloads require short-lived connections.

-Comparison between dedicated proxies and shared proxies
+Comparison between dedicated proxy and shared proxy

-- Dedicated proxies support more advanced features, such as connection pool and transaction splitting.
+- The dedicated proxy provides more advanced features, such as connection pool and transaction splitting.
 For more information, see Set the connection pool type of an ApsaraDB RDS for MySQL instance and Enable the transaction splitting feature for an ApsaraDB RDS for MySQL instance.